On High Dimensional Covariate Adjustment for Estimating Causal Effects in Randomized Trials with Survival Outcomes: Main results

-To further obtain the asymptotic normality, we need additional assumptions for $\hat{\tau}_2$ and $\hat{\tau}_3$ while the limiting distribution of $\hat{\tau}_1$ is in general hard to obtain and might not be Gaussian.
-For example, when Lasso estimator is used for $\hat{\mu}^{(z)}$, \citet{knight2000} showed that the limiting distribution is not tractable and can have mass at 0.
+The limiting distribution of $\hat{\tau}_1$ is in general hard to obtain and might not be Gaussian.
+For example, when $L_1$-penalized estimator is used for constructing $\hat{\mu}^{(z)}$, \citet{knight2000} showed that the limiting distribution is not tractable and can have mass at 0.
 So we will not discuss the asymptotics results for $\hat{\tau}_1$.
-Although $\hat{\mu}^{(z)}$ also appears in the estimator $\hat{\tau}_2$ and $\hat{\tau}_3$, its bias can be canceled based on the randomization of $Z$ as shown in the proof.
+Although $\hat{\mu}^{(z)}$ also appears in the estimators $\hat{\tau}_2$ and $\hat{\tau}_3$, its bias can be canceled based on the randomization of $Z$.
+To further obtain the asymptotic normality for $\hat{\tau}_2$ and $\hat{\tau}_3$, we need additional assumptions.
 Here we summarize the asymptotics for $\hat{\tau}_0$, $\hat{\tau}_2$ and $\hat{\tau}_3$ in the following two theorems.
-The proof can be found in the Web Appendix A.
+The proofs can be found in the Appendix \ref{app:proof}. \paragraph{} \begin{theorem} Under Conditions \ref{ass:rand_cens} and \ref{cond:1c}, the proposed estimator $\hat{\tau}_0(t)$ satisfies that $\hat{U}_0(t) :=\sqrt{n}\left\{\hat{\tau}_0(t)-\tau_{\text{sp}}(t)\right\}$ weakly converges to a Gaussian process $U_0(t)$ with mean $0$ and covariance process $\Sigma_0(t,s)=Cov(U_0(t),U_0(s))$, where the form and a consistent estimation can be found in the Appendix \ref{app:proof}. \end{theorem} \paragraph{} \begin{theorem} Denote Under Conditions \ref{ass:rand_cens}, \ref{cond:1c}, \ref{cond:4}, and \ref{cond:5}, $\hat{U}_2(t)$ and $\hat{U}_3(t)$ weakly converge to Gaussian processes $U_2(t)$ and $U_3(t)$ with mean $0$ and covariance processes $\Sigma_2(t,s)=Cov(U_2(t),U_2(s))$ and $\Sigma_3(t,s)=Cov(U_3(t),U_3(s))$, where the form and a consistent estimation can be found in the Appendix \ref{app:proof}. \end{theorem} \paragraph{} In practice, for $\hat{\tau}_2$ and $\hat{\tau}_3$, the asymptotic variance from the IPCW is often smaller than the variation in $\mathbbm{1}(T_i>t)$.
+Therefore we have the following results regarding the efficiency comparing the three estimators $\hat{\tau}_0$, $\hat{\tau}_2$ and $\hat{\tau}_3$. \paragraph{} \begin{theorem} Under Conditions \ref{ass:rand_cens},\ref{cond:1c}, \ref{cond:4}, and \ref{cond:5}, and $S_C(t|z,x)=S_C(t)$, the estimators $\hat{\tau}_2(t)$, $\hat{\tau}_3(t)$ are asymptotic more efficient than $\hat{\tau}_0(t)$ in the sense that for any fixed non-negative weight function $w(t)$, we have holds asymptotically.
+The second equal sign holds only when $X$ has no effect on $T$, i.e., $\mu^{(z)}(t,X_i)=\mu^{(z)}(t)$ with probability 1 for all $t$ where $w(t)$ is non-zero. \end{theorem} The proof details are postponed in Appendix \ref{app:proof}.